rogerallen/oversampler/README.md

     X code is too "cello" centric.
     X upload cello sounds to freesound & adjust interface O fix so volume is not discreet in 3 steps
+    O fix list of samples to only download files that are actually used.
     O cello sounds need a good ear to listen/critique/adjust O needs better docs